 U.S.- Kenya: An Expanding Partnership.
 Read the USAID Kenya 2014 Annual Report

-The friendship between the Republic of Kenya and the United States dates back to the dawn of Kenyan independence.
-As an important developing country partner in east Africa, Kenya is a significant recipient of U.S. foreign assistance.
-Over the past fifty years, USAID has worked closely with the Kenyan government, the private-sector, and civil society to:
+The friendship between the Republic of Kenya and the United States dates to the dawn of Kenyan independence.
+As an important developing-country partner in East Africa, Kenya is a significant recipient of U.S. foreign assistance.
+Over the past 50 years, USAID has worked closely with the Kenyan government, the private sector, and civil society to:

-- Improve quality health care through nutrition, family planning, and maternal and child health, malaria, tuberculosis, HIV/AIDS and strengthening health systems programs
+- Improve quality healthcare through nutrition, family planning, and maternal and child health, malaria, tuberculosis, HIV/AIDS and strengthening health programs;

-- Lay a foundation for long-term economic growth through trade, agriculture, and infrastructure programs
+- Lay a foundation for long-term economic growth through trade, agriculture, and infrastructure programs; and

 - Make devolution work for the benefit of all Kenyans through democracy, governance and conflict programs.